 Brief Course Outlines and Recommended Teaching Materials

-To better assist instructors in their selection of the right teaching materials, the Teaching Negotiation Resource Center (TNRC) has compiled eleven “Brief Course Outlines” on a variety of subjects within the field of negotiation, all of which include a collection of recommended simulations and books.
+To better assist instructors in their selection of the right teaching materials, PON Vice Chair of Pedagogy Professor Lawrence Susskind and the Teaching Negotiation Resource Center (TNRC) have compiled eleven “Brief Course Outlines” on a variety of subjects within the field of negotiation, all of which include a collection of recommended simulations and books.
 While all teaching materials must be purchased separately, the Brief Course Outlines can be used to develop courses which include all or only a selection of the recommended materials.
 The TNRC is glad to answer any questions you might have about the short course outlines or any teaching materials.
 Please contact the TNRC at TNRC@law.harvard.edu.

 Subscribe to the Teaching Negotiation free newsletter and get a free report.